As God has done for centuries, when He needed a work to be done, He looked for a man who was willing to follow Him, such a man was Rev.

 April 24, 2005.

-Bro.
-Bettis decided to leave the first Sunday of May, 2005 to follow God's leading.
-Bro.
-Rayl Robbins came in August, 2005 and stayed until
+Rev. Bettis decided to leave the first Sunday of May, 2005 to follow God’s leading.
+Rev. and Mrs. Rayl Robbins came in August, 2005 and stayed

-In September, 2006, Bro.
-Brian Elliott accepted the pastorate of First Assembly.
+Rev. Brian and Mrs. Elliott accepted the pastorate of First Assembly in September, 2006.

 We believe that all of the pastors since First Assembly of God Church in Lathrop began were called for “such a time as this”.